-The Ethics Committee on R&I is a participatory space for dialogue on the values, conduct, procedures, and commitments concerning the ETHNA System's Code of Ethics and Good Practices in R&I or the four RRI keys (research integrity, gender perspective, public engagement, and open access).
+The Ethics Committee on R&I is a participatory space for dialogue on the values, conduct, proce-Step 5.2. dures, and commitments concerning the ETHNA System's Code of Ethics and Good Practices in R&I or the four RRI keys (research integrity, gender perspective, public engagement, and open access).
 It is also a place to discuss notifications of proposals, suggestions, consultations, warnings, complaints, and reports received by the RRI Office(r) via the Ethics Line or any other means.